Ouvrage Schoenenbourg: Casemates and shelters

-Manning
+Personnel

-The 1939 manning of the ouvrage under the command of Commandant Reynier comprised 491 men and 17 officers of the 22nd Fortress Infantry Regiment and the 156th Position Artillery Regiment.
+The troops manning the ouvrage in 1939 under the command of Commandant Reynier comprised 491 men and 17 officers of the 22nd Fortress Infantry Regiment and the 156th Position Artillery Regiment.
 The units were under the umbrella of the 5th Army, Army Group 2.
 Interval troops covering the areas between and outside the fortifications were assigned to the 16th and 70th Infantry Divisions, 12th Corps.
 The nearby Casernement de Drachenbronn provided peacetime above-ground barracks and support services to Schoenenbourg and other positions in the area.

 History

 See Fortified Sector of Haguenau for a broader discussion of the Haguenau sector of the Maginot Line.

 1940

 The fortification at Schoenenbourg is the one that saw the most combat between September 1939 and June 1940.
 Over this period, over 17,000 shells were fired from the fort, and it was itself the target of over 3000 shells and 160 bombs.
 Schoenenbourg was in action against the German 146th Infantry Division, which applied pressure along the Line.
 On 19 June 1940, German Stukas attacked Schoenenbourg and other ouvrages, returning on the 20th and 21st.
 The attacks on the 21st were joined by a bombardment with 420 mm siege mortars, lasting three days.
 The bombardment cracked walls, but did not disable the position.
 Schoenenbourg fired during this period in support of nearby casemates, not seriously affected by the bombardments.
 Schoenenbourg's turrets were retracted to receive the heavy shells, and raised during the lengthy reloading period for counterbattery fire.
 The inventory of German ordnance fired against Schoenenbourg was assessed after the armistice, and found to comprise 160 aerial bombs, 50 42 cm shells, 33 28 cm shells, and approximately 3000 smaller projectiles, the most ammunition used against any fortification in France.
 The final surrender of Schoenenbourg was effected on 1 July 1940, in accordance with the terms of the Second Compiègne armistice.
 Following the surrender Schoenenbourg was used as a backdrop for propaganda films and as an indoctrination center for Hitler Youth.